 For each chapter in Milligan et al., a list of end of the chapter problems will be posted on Quercus to work through.
 Model answers will not be provided but can be discussed in the TA office hours.
 Additional problems will be assigned that you can access through Quercus.
 These problems will be taken up in tutorial hours.
 There is no substitute for working through these problems in preparation for the tests.

 Achieve is an online platform that provides supplementary problems and is packaged with the e-book and the physical book as sold by the U of T Bookstore.
-These problems are easier than the ones you can expect on the tests but are useful in identifying concepts in need of additional review and practice.
-Though Achieve is not required, we will use the iclicker package that is integrated with it (the e-book, Achieve and iclicker come as a package).
+For the homework assignments we will use Achieve.